Scaling out our SEO efforts by creating +100 landing pages by hand

 Case in point: The #1 most successful page is the social media marketing mentor page, which coincidentally is the only one of these +100 pages that has a high DR do-follow backlink pointing to it from a relevant website.

-The master plan was to use the landing pages as the pillars and interlink relevant blog posts together to create a hub and spoke model as seen below.
+The master plan is to use the landing pages as the pillars and interlink relevant blog posts together to create a hub and spoke model as seen below.

 - Hub Page: www.growthmentor.com/expertise/content-marketing-experts